dotnet/docs/docs/csharp/language-reference/keywords/method-parameters.md

 - *Pass by value* means **passing a copy of the variable** to the method.
 - *Pass by reference* means **passing access to the variable** to the method.
 - A variable of a *reference type* contains a reference to its data.
-- A variable of a *structure type* contains its data directly.
+- A variable of a *value type* contains its data directly.

 Because a struct is a [value type](../builtin-types/value-types.md), when you [pass a struct by value](#pass-a-value-type-by-value) to a method, the method receives and operates on a copy of the struct argument.
 The method has no access to the original struct in the calling method and therefore can't change it in any way.
 The method can change only the copy.